mzjp2/kedro-dataframe-dropin/README.md

 2.71 ms ± 31.3 µs per loop (mean ± std. dev. of 7 runs, 100 loops each)
 ```

+Any additional benchmarks you do and want to share back would be much appreciated.
+Feel free to open an issue!

 ## Some special notes on RAPIDS

 ### The rest of the `cu*` ecosystem